-- Alleviate obstacles to business operations including Isle of Man specific challenges. - b.
-Support business transition to enable businesses to provide services in high street locations. - c.
-Ensure Government processes are efficient. - d.
-Incentivise investment in technology. - e.
-Reduce staffing-related challenges. - Incentivise landlords and business owners to modernise retail, hospitality, and leisure premises.
-Support businesses to invest in their interiors to enhance customer experience, improve service quality, modernise their stores, rejuvenate their brand assets, improve their environmental and economic sustainability, and enhance the aesthetic appeal of their stores, hospitality venues, and leisure facilities. - 2.
-Remove obstacles to growth and innovation such as banking services, payment providers and access to funding. - Improve Government-led stakeholder communication and ensure processes related to relevant services, such as planning and grant support, are efficient and understood. - Provide support for businesses to invest in digital and technological infrastructure, providing opportunities for improving customer service and increasing efficiencies. - 5.
-Lead campaigns and launch initiatives to alleviate staffing challenges during peak times and to promote careers in retail, leisure, and hospitality (complimenting action 2.6.2).
+- Alleviate obstacles to business operations including Isle of Man specific challenges.

+- Support business transition to enable businesses to provide services in high street locations.

+- Ensure Government processes are efficient.

+- Incentivise investment in technology.

+- e.
+Reduce staffing related challenges.

+- Incentivise landlords and business owners

+to modernise retail, hospitality, and leisure

+premises.
+Support businesses to invest

+in their interiors to enhance customer

+experience, improve service quality,

+modernise their stores, rejuvenate their

+brand assets, improve their environmental

+and economic sustainability, and enhance

+the aesthetic appeal of their stores,

+hospitality venues, and leisure facilities.

+- Remove key obstacles to growth and innovation such as banking services, payment providers and access to funding.

+- Improve Government led stakeholder communication and ensure processes related to relevant services, such as planning and grant support, are efficient and understood.

+- Provide support for businesses to invest in digital and technological infrastructure providing opportunities for improving customer service and increasing efficiencies.

+- Lead campaigns and launch initiatives to alleviate staffing challenges during peak times and to promote careers in retail, leisure, and hospitality.